thomasforth/trainTimes/README.md

 The magic happens in index.html.
 It should work on any modern browser with javascript enabled.

-My suggestion would be to rewrite it completely but make use of the examples in distortbatch.bat as a guide.
+My suggestion would be to rewrite it completely but make use of the examples in `distortbatch.bat` as a guide.
 These will run in any shell with very minor modifications and rely on imagemagick.
+The scripts in `distortbatch.bat` are created automatically by the javascript in `index.html`.
+Try clicking the "WriteBatch" button.

 The Shepards distortion is what does the magic.
 It is extremely powerful and the parameters took a while to get it right.
 It transform any image by mapping any number of co-ordinates to new positions.